-Unaccompanied children turned back at U.S. POE or waiting in Mexican border towns to access POEs live in high-risk conditions.
-In border areas like Ciudad Juárez and Tijuana, violence has increased in recent years, including violence targeting migrants.
-Unaccompanied children, like the two Honduran teenagers who were tortured and brutally murdered in Tijuana in December 2018, are primary targets.
+Unaccompanied children turned back at U.S. POEs or waiting in Mexican border towns to access POEs live in high-risk conditions.
+In border areas like Ciudad Juárez and Tijuana, violence has increased in recent years, including violence targeting migrants.13 Unaccompanied children, like the two Honduran teenagers who were tortured and brutally murdered in Tijuana in December 2018, are primary targets.14

-Some children denied access to the United States end up in civil society shelters along the border-which range from shelters licensed to house children to shelters licensed to house adults but not children, as well as unlicensed shelters.
-With few safe and appropriate shelters available, unaccompanied children find themselves at risk of harm in shelters, on the streets, or taken in by strangers, and are easy prey for human traffickers and their persecutors.
-KIND planned to meet with a girl at a shelter in Tijuana who had learned that a gang member who tried to force her to be his girlfriend was on his way to Tijuana to find her.
+Some children denied access to the United States end up in civil society shelters along the border-which range from shelters licensed to house children to shelters licensed to house adults but not children, as well as shelters that have no license.
+With few safe and appropriate shelters available, unaccompanied children find themselves at risk of harm in shelters, on the streets, or taken in by strangers, and are easy prey for human traffickers and others who would persecute or harm them.
+KIND planned to meet with a girl at a shelter in Tijuana who had learned that a gang member who tried to force her to be his girlfriend in her home country was on his way to Tijuana to find her.
 The shelter where she was staying had no ability to protect her.
 Before we were able to meet her, she ran away from the shelter to try to go to the United States on her own.